 La Motte planet within sight

-Les Imaginographes observation tools
+Les Imaginographes observation instruments

-Évolutions élastiques morphographic mutation
+Évolutions élastiques morphographic mutations

 Les Broglios graphic poems

-La Transumante performance
+La Transumante moving architextural performance

 Les Droliques kinetic aquatic flowers

-Les Imperceptibles sculptures based on imperceptible speed and movements
+Les Imperceptibles imperceptible speed and energies vehicles

-L'Aplanatarium observatory of soaring objects
+L'Aplanatarium observatory of gliding objects

 Encatation, culinary experience

-Le Pas Grand Chose conference, performance
+Le Pas Grand Chose conference - performance

 Artist coming from the circus world, Johann Le Guillerm studied at the Centre National des Arts du Cirque, he toured with Archaos, la volière Dromesko, co-founded the Cirque O. In 1994, he founded his own company and created a first solo show, Où ça ? , which toured five years.
 Johann Le Guillerm was awarded in 1996 with the Grand Prix National du Cirque, in 2005 with the Grand Prix des Arts du Cirque SACD and in 2017 the Grand Prix SACD.
 After a round-the-world trip during which he faces the imbalances of handicapped, traumatized and autarkic worlds, in 2001 he embarked on the Attraction project to take a 360° look at the world.
 The project led him to explore sculpture, installation, performance, conference and show.
 A multidisciplinary trajectory he calls practice of the range of points of view.